 You can research and apply for jobs either in person or on different websites.
 You will need a resume and possibly a cover letter to apply for many jobs.
 You can attend job fairs and network with as many people as you can to let them know that you are searching for a job.

-Click here to learn about resumes, cover letters and interview skills.
+Visit the California Career Center to get a head start on resumes, cover letters and interview skills.